CDC changes school guidance, allowing desks to be closer

 One was a study in Utah that found low coronavirus transmission rates among students who did a good job wearing masks and whose desks were only 3 feet apart.
 The other study, done in Missouri, pointed to a similar conclusion, Massetti said.

 The guidance change comes at a time when new, more contagious variants of the coronavirus are increasingly spreading.
-That means a continued emphasis on mask wearing and other such measurs, Massetti said.
+That means a continued emphasis on mask wearing and other such measures, Massetti said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.